junaid00737/Data-Science-Machine-Learning/README.md

 ### DecisionTreeRegressor
 The **DecisionTreeRegressor**, initially scoring **8986**, underwent a similar transformation after data cleaning and refining the one-hot encoding.
 The model's predictive power surged, and it achieved an impressive score of **7075**.
 However, the journey from a higher initial score to a lower final score underscores the importance of data quality and feature engineering in model refinement.
 Although the **DecisionTreeRegressor** showed improvement, it still lagged behind the other models in terms of predictive performance.

-### Conclusion: GradientBoostingRegressor as the Top-Performing Model
+### Summary: GradientBoostingRegressor as the Top-Performing Model
 The choice of **GradientBoostingRegressor** as the top-performing model is supported by several key factors:

 - **Ensemble Learning**: The combination of multiple weak learners improves prediction accuracy.